xiang1103/DL_ML_Implementations/RDkit/SMILES.md

 - Still does not contain any stereochemistry or isotopic information.
 ### Isomeric SMILES
 - SMILES that encode both stereochemistry/chiral and isotopic information in the representation.
+- Isomeric SMILES might not show all the atom bonds/atoms explicitly.
+We need Chem.AddHs() to show all the atom information
+- Isomeric SMILES only shows the H bonds related to chirality such as @@H
 - Isotopic encoding information [can be found here](https://www.daylight.com/dayhtml/doc/theory/theory.smiles.html)
 ### Absolute SMILES
 - An isomeric canonical SMILES is an Absolute SMILES.
 It is unique and contains stereochemistry and isotopic information.